Flight Simulator Multiplayer Tutorial

 If you just want to join someone else's session, the easiest way to find a game is to use my FSHostSpy program, which you can download for free from the FSHostSpy web site.
 It'll show you all the sessions currently running (there are usually more than 150 at any given time), as well as which players are already connected, what they're flying, where they are, etc. Once you find a game to join, double-click the session name, and the host's IP address will be copied to your clipboard.
 (An IP address is the unique address of the host's computer on the internet -- something like 11.22.33.44)

-If you're using FSX, skip the rest of this section and jump down to A note about FSX.
+If you're using FSX or Prepar3D, skip the rest of this section and jump down to

 To connect to the game in FS2002 or FS2004, start FS yourself and click "Multiplayer" on the left side of the start screen (or if you're already in the plane, click the Flights menu, then Multiplayer, and then Connect -- press the Alt key if you don't see the Flights menu at the top left).
 Enter your player name, select TCP/IP (if you're using FS2002), and enter the IP address listed for that game, by clicking in the IP address box and typing Ctrl-v to paste it in (or you can just type it in manually).
 Click Search and wait a couple seconds, then you should see a session name listed.
 Click Join to connect to the session.